 It takes more than a strong stomach and nerves of steel to tackle aerial acrobatics—it also takes a professional studio with dedicated teachers.
 Check out Cirque-Ability on Sterling Road where you can sign up for courses in trapeze, hula hoop, and aerial silks.
 Looking to get your toes wet before committing to a months-long course?
 Try Fly With Me just down the street where you can take drop-in classes in the aerial arts.

-Hijinks is the online marketplace that makes it easy to discover and book life experiences to enjoy with friends, family, and co-workers.
+Hijinks makes it easy to discover and book life experiences to enjoy with friends, family, and co-workers.
 Whether it’s an escape room visit, cooking class, or team building activity, we provide comprehensive listings, customer ratings and reviews, and easy browse and search functionality to help you book with confidence.
 For more information check us out here!

 Feature image by Benson Kua via Wikimedia Commons